Department of Labor Logo United States Department of Labor

 The following are examples of types of petroleum engineers:

-Completions engineers decide the best way to finish building wells so that oil or gas will flow up from underground.
-They oversee work to complete the building of wells—a project that might involve the use of tubing, hydraulic fracturing, or pressure-control techniques.
+Completions engineers decide how to finish building wells so that oil or gas flows up from underground.
+They oversee work to complete the building of wells, such as using tubing or hydraulic fracturing.

-Drilling engineers determine the best way to drill oil or gas wells, taking into account a number of factors, including cost.
+Drilling engineers design ways to construct oil or gas wells.
 They also ensure that the drilling process is safe, efficient, and minimally disruptive to the environment.

 Production engineers take over wells after drilling is completed.
 They typically monitor wells’ oil and gas production.
 If wells are not producing as much as expected, production engineers figure out ways to increase the amount being extracted.

-Reservoir engineers estimate how much oil or gas can be recovered from underground deposits, known as reservoirs.
-They study reservoirs’ characteristics and determine which methods will get the most oil or gas out of the reservoirs.
-They also monitor operations to ensure that optimal levels of these resources are being recovered.
+Reservoir engineers estimate how much oil or gas can be recovered from reservoirs.
+They also monitor operations to ensure optimal recovery of these resources.

 Work Environment About this section